Skip to content

 });

-// Define a second-level command
+// Define a subcommand

 PlayerEvent.onCommandText("help teleport", ({ player, next }) => {